pinpoint-apm/pinpoint/doc/faq.md

 You can set this by configuring `profiler.entrypoint` in *pinpoint.config* file.

 ### Building is failing after new release.
 Help!
-Please remember to run the command `mvn clean verify -DskipTests=true` if you've used a previous version before.
+Please remember to run the command `./mvnw clean verify -DskipTests=true` if you've used a previous version before, and replace './mvnw' with './mvnw.cmd' if you are using Windows.

 ### How to set java runtime option when using atlassian OSGi
 `-Datlassian.org.osgi.framework.bootdelegation=sun.,com.sun.,com.navercorp.*,org.apache.xerces.*`